 In your language classes, you will benefit from using a number of state-of-the-art digital resources, including IntelliText: a program developed at Leeds that offers access to large collections of authentic texts in Russian (and other languages) which will help you produce more sophisticated and natural language in your writing and speaking.

 Take a look around our libraries:

-You’ll spend your first year studying core and optional modules that develop your language skills in Arabic and Russian, and introduce you to the politics, history and culture of Russia and the Middle East and North Africa region.
-A joint honours degree allows you to study the same core topics as students on each single honours course, but you’ll take fewer optional modules so you can fit in both subjects.
+In your first year, you’ll study core and optional modules that develop your language skills in both Arabic and Russian, introduce you to the politics, history, cultures and religions of the Middle East and North Africa, and explore a contemporary understanding of Russia in a global context.
+A joint honours degree allows you to study the same core topics as students on each single honours course, but take fewer optional modules so you can fit in both subjects.